Doing business in Nepal is easier said than done

 We are there to rule at the price of a heritage coin.

-As such the average non-Nepalese is at an immediate disadvantage due to these preconceptions and the misconception that if one is not Nepalese one must surely be here to spend money or influence in one way or another that deserves a significant portion of wealth to be handed over.
+As such the average non-Nepali is at an immediate disadvantage due to these preconceptions and the misconception that if one is not Nepali one must surely be here to spend money or influence in one way or another that deserves a significant portion of wealth to be handed over.

 Move up above the tourist level and now we are talking bulk orders at inflated prices, set prices above the norm and brief interrogations on how much will be spent.

 The “white elephants” are not alone either by the way.
-Many Nepalese face similar problems due to the caste system.
+Many Nepali face similar problems due to the caste system.
 If you are not of a certain pedigree, then you won’t even be allowed to do business in some areas.
+Though post 2015 earthquake and the new generation of Nepali are pushing this one aside.

 Breaking the gatekeepers barrier